 Calligra Sheets

 Part of Calligra Suite, CaligraSheet is a free spreadsheet and data calculation tool that provides templates, style tools, and other formulas.
-It supports the creation of multiple sheets in a document, scripting using charts, subcategories, data classification, Python, Ruby, and JavaScript.
+It supports the creation of multiple sheets in a document, scripting using charts, subcategories, data classification, Python, Ruby, and JavaScript that are open source programs.

 Calibrate is a good alternative to Excel, but only in beta on Windows and Mac OS.